-2. To conduct the transactions of the church in all relations with the Adventist Book Center, such as the ordering of supplies, keeping accounts, and making collections.
-He is to see that the receipts from all sources are sufficient to pay for that which is ordered.
-(See also pp. 104, 131.)

-3. To provide himself with a duplicate order book.
-This is necessary, that he may have a copy of the order so as to be able to check the Adventist Book Center invoices.
-Orders should never be written in letters; they are likely to be overlooked.
-Care should be taken to write the orders clearly, with correct names and addresses, stating how the supplies are to be sent and giving other necessary instruction.

-4. To order at the proper time from the Adventist Book Center all supplies such as missionary tracts, Sabbath school lesson pamphlets, Christian Home Calendars, Morning Watch Calendars, et cetera.

-5. To arrange for offerings to be taken at suitable times to provide missionary supplies for the members.
-A church missionary offering for this purpose is received usually on the first Sabbath of the month.
+- 2. To be present at all missionary meetings, keeping the minutes and endeavoring in every way to cooperate with the lay activities leader in fostering missionary activity. - 3.
+To conduct the transactions of the church in all relations with the Adventist Book Center, such as ordering supplies, keeping accounts, and making collections and to ensure that the receipts from all sources are sufficient to pay for that which is ordered. - 4.
+To secure a duplicate order book for use in reconciling the Adventist Book Center invoices.
+Orders should never be written in letters, since they are likely to be overlooked.
+Care should be taken to write the orders clearly, with correct names and addresses, stating how the supplies are to be sent and giving other necessary instruction. - 5.
+To order at the proper time from the Adventist Book Center all supplies such as missionary tracts, Sabbath school lesson pamphlets, Christian Home Calendars, Morning Watch Calendars/Books, et cetera. - 6.
+To see that offerings are taken at suitable times to provide tracts and other missionary supplies for the members.
+A church missionary offering for this purpose is received on the first Sabbath of the month.
 If this offering does not provide sufficient funds, collections may be taken at the weekly missionary meeting.
-The disposition of such church missionary funds shall be made by action of the Church Evangelism Council.

-6. To see that the receipts from all sources are sufficient to pay for that which is ordered, and to make certain that the account with the Adventist Book Center is settled each month.
+In the case of a church on the Personal Giving Plan, provision is already made for the funding of missionary supplies.
+The disposition of such church missionary funds shall be made by action of the Lay Activities Council. - 7.
+To ensure that the receipts from all sources are sufficient to pay for that which is ordered, and to make certain that the account with the Adventist Book Center is settled each month.

-7. To act as secretary of the Church Evangelism Council, keeping the minutes of this council and taking an active part in carrying into effect the plans developed by this council.
+8. To serve as secretary of the Lay Activities Council, keeping the minutes of this council and taking an active part in carrying into effect the plans developed by the council.

-8. To keep record of the reports of work done by church members, to keep proper records of each missionary service, and be prompt in sending a summary to the lay activities secretary of the conference or field at the appointed time.
+9. To keep record of the reports of work done by church members, to keep proper records of all services, and to be prompt in sending a summary to the lay activities director of the conference or field at the appointed time.

-9. To call the attention of the church to literature which is available for use.
+10. To call the attention of the church to literature

+which is available for use.